Wheeler's Surprise: Aftermath

 After withdrawing from Brookfield, Muttawmp led his men to a fort at Hatfield.
 Metacom himself, with 40 Wampanoag warriors, arrived there a short while later.
 King Philip, hearing of the attack, rewarded the Nipmuc sachems with unstrung wampum.

 The next attack by the Indians took place at South Deerfield, in August of the same year.
 Throughout the rest of the 1675, the Native American forces had a string of victories, thanks in large part to skillful leadership of sachems like Metacomet, Muttawmp and Matoonas, who exploited their knowledge of local terrain to achieve surprise and often successfully ambushed colonial forces sent to track them down, much in the same way as happened in Wheeler's Surprise.
 However, 1675 ended with a significant defeat for the Native Americans, with the defeat of the Narragansetts in the Great Swamp Fight.

 While Philip and his allies managed to regain the initiative for some time in 1675, eventually the scorched-earth tactics practiced by the colonists caused them to start running out of supplies.
 The supply shortage, coupled with a partial amnesty, prompted an increasing number of chiefs to leave Philip's alliance.
 Others, like Narragansett chief Canonchet, were killed.
-In the spring of 1676 the tide turned in favor of the colonist.
+In the spring of 1676 the tide turned in favor of the colonists.
 Muttawmp, the victor of Brookfield, tried to make peace with the colonial authorities.
 Promises of safety were broken however, and he was executed in September 1676.
 The leader of the uprising, Metacomet, had already been isolated, surrounded in the Assowamset Swamp and killed by a Praying Indian on August 12 of the same year.